uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 const name: string = 'Read the Next.js book';
 ```

-Note that explicit type annotations are usually is not needed, since TypeScript can perform **type inference** tp _automatically_ infer the type of a variable or a constant.
+Note that explicit type annotations are usually not needed, since TypeScript can perform **type inference** to _automatically_ infer the type of a variable or a constant.

 In this example, the variable `name` will _automatically_ be inferred to have the type `string`: